 Wondering if Social Security will be there for your entire retirement?
 Unsure of how Social Security even works?
 This article provides valuable insight on this important federal income-security program.

 If you find yourself going through a divorce, it is important to consider your and your spouse's retirement account assets when negotiating your property settlement.

 The death of a loved one can be a traumatic and overwhelming experience.
 This difficult time can be softened, however, through careful foresight and proper preparation.

 Uncertain about when you should begin receiving Social Security benefits?
 Not clear on how much income you’ll need?
 This guide can assist you with the most important financial decision of your life.

-For informational or educational purposes only.
+This material is intended to provide information only.
 This material is not intended as advice or recommendation about investing or managing your retirement savings.
-By sharing it, Prudential Retirement is not acting as your fiduciary as defined by the Department of Labor's Fiduciary rule or otherwise.
+By sharing this information, Prudential Retirement® is not acting as your fiduciary as defined by the Department of Labor or otherwise.
 If you need investment advice, please consult with a qualified professional.